Nobody277/Animations.lua/README.md

 ### Description

-Designed for photographers, this script simplifies the arranging of scenarios and animations, making any image possible.
-It has all the simple features and an advanced section for those who want the perfect photo.
+Designed for photographers, this script is an all in one package for casual users and advanced users as well.

 ### Features